The Swiss Life corporate culture gives employees plenty of scope to take esponsibility. This can be attributed to good leadership at Swiss Life.

 The following Group-wide standard HR management processes are used to provide optimal support to managers and employees.

-- Performance reviews with all employees
+- Regular discussions with all employees

-- Professional development interviews and measures
+- Discussions regarding career development and measures

 - Decisions on salaries and promotions